basedhound/screen-recorder_next/README.md

 - **[Drizzle ORM](https://orm.drizzle.team/)** is a type-safe, lightweight ORM for SQL databases, providing a modern solution for interacting with databases using TypeScript, supporting migrations, queries, and schema management.
 - **[Xata](https://xata.io)** is a serverless PostgreSQL platform offering auto-scaling, zero-downtime schema migrations, real-time branching, and built-in full-text search.
 It provides a spreadsheet-like UI for intuitive data management, enhancing modern development workflows.
 - **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers, making it ideal for building large-scale applications.
+- **[Arcjet](https://arcjet.com/)** is a developer-first security platform that integrates bot protection, rate limiting, email validation, and attack protection into your application with minimal code.
+It offers customizable protection for forms, login pages, and API routes, supporting frameworks like Node.js, Next.js, Deno, Bun, Remix, SvelteKit, and NestJS.

 ## <a name="features">🔋 Features</a>